 Tell Açana (Tell Atchana) is the modern name of the ancient site of Alalakh.
-It has come under Hittite occupation during the reign of Suppiluliuma I from 14th century till its destruction in 12th century.
+It has come under Hittite occupation during the reign of Suppiluliuma I from the 14th century BCE till its destruction in 12th century BCE.
 The site also has rich findings from pre-Hittite period.
 The orthostat of Tudhaliya was found reused as a paving stone in the staircase of a later era temple.
-Most recent reading of the worn out inscriptions identify the two figures as "Tudhaliya, Great Priest, Prince" and "Anu-Hepa, Princess," who are suggested to be contemporaries of king Mursili II (Yener, Dinçol, Peker, NABU 2014-4).
-This identification dates the orthostat to sometime around late 14th-early 13th century BCE.
-Orthostat and the gate lions are currently in Antakya Museum.
+Most recent reading of the worn out hieroglyphic labels identify the two figures as "Tudhaliya, Great Priest, Prince" and "Anu-Hepa, Princess," who are suggested to be contemporaries of king Mursili II (Yener, Dinçol, Peker, NABU 2014-4).
+This identification dates the orthostat to sometime around the late 14th or early 13th century BCE.
+The orthostat and the gate lions are currently in Antakya Museum.

 Click on the pictures for larger images.